Zalman? I didn't know

 Yes!
 It was Zalman with his family.

-They returned to the town to get their property back.
+Zalman returned to the town to get his property back.

-But Limpy showed them the door.
+Limpy immediately showed him the door.
 He had the papers!

-Zalman went to the authorities with a complaint, but with his reputation, they told him to go to hell.
+Zalman bitched and whined to the authorities, but they told him to go to hell.

-There were also some guys who even threatened that if these Jews will start to assert their rights, it could end very badly for them.
+Some people even threatened the Jews that if they claimed their rights, it could end very badly for them.

-Grandmother said that the atmosphere in the town became very unpleasant when the Jews returned.
+atmosphere in the town became very unpleasant when the Jews returned.
+None of

 Rough justice.
 Limpy was accused of collaboration with the anti-regime insurgents and got fifteen-year jail sentence and property confiscation.

-People were happy because nobody charged the rent for more than a year until the state took the properties under its management.
+And people were happy because nobody charged them rent for more than a year until the state took the properties under its management.

 Does anyone remember them?
 Probably not!

-If it was not for Grandmother, I would not know anything either.
+If not for my grandma, I would not know anything either.

 No problem.
-I will stay and finish your drinks.
+I will stay and finish the booze.